spine-tools/Spine-Toolbox/docs/source/spine_engine_server.rst

       python start_server.py 50001 StoneHouse <repo_root>/spine-engine/server/connectivity/certs

-   - where, 50001 is the server port number, StoneHouse is the security model, and the path is the folder containing the security credentials.
+   - where, 50001 is an example server port number, StoneHouse is the security model, and the path is the folder containing the security credentials.

 ..
 Note:: Valid port range is 49152-65535.